i2y/mochi/README.rst

 -  Python-like syntax
 -  Tail recursion optimization (self tail recursion only), and no loop syntax
--  Re-assignment are not allowed in function definition.
+-  Re-assignments are not allowed in function definition.
 -  Basic collection type is a persistent data structure. (using Pyrsistent)
 -  Pattern matching / Data types, like algebraic data types
 -  Pipeline operator
 -  Syntax sugar of anonymous function definition
--  Actor, like the actor of Erlang（using Eventlet)
+-  Actor, like the actor of Erlang (using Eventlet)
 -  Macro, like the traditional macro of Lisp
 -  Builtin functions includes functions exported by itertools module, recipes, functools module and operator module